Chhantyal

 Rukum, and Parbat.
 Nowadays, owing to the migration trend there is a notable population of the Chhantyals in Kathmandu Valley, Pokhara, Rupandehi, Kaski, Dang and Chitwan districts.
 According to a survey conducted by its sole organization, Nepal Chhantyal Organization, the total population is 16,093 and 1,602 households.
 Traditionally Chhantyals have been living with other castes in harmony.
 In some villages Chhantyals are a major group whereas in other villages they are a minority.
 Chhantyals have their own culture, tradition, rituals, language, and religion.

 Most of the Chhantyal’s major occupation is farming.
 Foreign remittance also plays a vital role.
 British and Indian Gurkha army, gulf countries, Malaysia, Japan, US, Australia and Europe have been some of the destination for foreign employment in recent years.

 As a matter of faith, Chhantyals worship nature and their ancestor's spirits.
 They give animal sacrifices on trees, hills, sources of water and other special places like farms and at the altar inside a house etc. Some of the gods include Barah, Kuldebata, Sime Bhume, Mandali etc. Because of Hinduism's overwhelming pressure in the 19th century, Chhantyals have adopted a mixed worshiping style.
 Maghe-Sankranti and Saune-Sankranti are two major festivals.
 These two festivals have special importance on nature and ancestor's spirit worship.
 Dashain and Tihar, Hindu's major festivals, are also celebrated as special occasions.

-Chhantyals are formed of twelve different clans which are as follow: Bhalanja [भलंजा], Budhathoki [बुढाथोकी, Dandamare [डांडामारे], Gharabja [घरब्जा], Gharti [घर्ती], Gyapchan [घ्याप्चन], Jhingraja [झिङराजा], Khadka [खड्का], Potlange [पोट्लाङ्गे], Purane [पुराने], Singe [सिङे] and Tathapja [तथप्जा].Traditionally they marry inside their twelve clans.
+Chhantyals are formed of twelve different clans which are as follow: Bhalanja [भलंजा], Budhathoki [बुढाथोकी, Dandamare [डांडामारे], Gharabja [घरब्जा], Gharti [घर्ती], Ghyapchan [घ्याप्चन], Jhingraja [झिङराजा], Khadka [खड्का], Potlange [पोट्लाङ्गे], Purane [पुराने], Singe [सिङे] and Tathapja [तथप्जा].Traditionally they marry inside their twelve clans.
 One of the major distinct characteristics of the community is the marriage tradition.
 Cousin marriage is allowed but has to be outside one's own clan.